-8. Long-Term Debt, Continued
+8. Long-Term Debt and SBITA, Continued

 - On February 11, 2021, the Authority received a 2nd draw with loan proceeds in the amount of approximately \$1,131,000 under the Paycheck Protection Program (PPP).
 The unforgiven portion of the PPP loan is payable over five years at an interest rate of 1%, with a deferral of payments for the first ten months after the covered period.
 During 2022, the Authority received final forgiveness approval from Small Business Administration (SBA).
 The gain on forgiveness is reported as nonoperating revenues in the statements of revenues, expenses and changes in net position. - 2.750% SBA Disaster Loan 30-year note payable with payments deferred until December 1, 2022, due November 2052. - In January 2021, the Authority was approved for a \$1 million loan from the Rural Economic Development Loan and Grant (REDLG) program.
 Through the REDLG program, USDA provides zero-interest loans and grants to Rural Utilities Service Electric Program and Telecom Program borrowers who will use the funds to help local businesses finance projects that will create and retain jobs.
 The Authority's loan is administered through Slash Pine Electric Membership Corporation.
-As of June 30, 2022, the Authority has requested approximately \$861,000 with a maturity of May 2029. - 6.350% financed equipment, Mindray DS USA, Inc., due April 2023. - 0.220% financed equipment, Olympus America, Inc., due February 2023. - 8.837% financed equipment, Marlin Capital Solutions, due March 2023.
+As of June 30, 2022, the Authority has requested approximately \$861,000 with a maturity of May 2029. - 6.350% financed equipment, Mindray DS USA, Inc., due April 2023. - 0.220% financed equipment, Olympus America, Inc., due February 2023. - 8.837% financed equipment, Marlin Capital Solutions, due March 2023. - In 2023 and 2022, the Authority entered into Subscription-Based Information Technology Arrangements Imputed interest ranging from 3.25% to 8.50% secured by subscription assets.
+The use of certain IT solutions over an annual encounter amount are subject to additional fees that will be expensed in the period incurred.
+None of the subscription-based information technology arrangements contain provisions for variable payments.
+Additionally, there are no other payments, such as termination penalties, not previously included in the measurement of the subscription IT liability.

 Under the terms of the USDA note payable, the Authority is required to maintain certain deposits in reserve.
 Such deposits are included with restricted cash and investments in the balance sheet.
-All notes payable contain a provision that in an event of default, outstanding amounts may become immediately due and payable.
+All notes payable contain a provision that in the event of default, outstanding amounts may become immediately due and payable.

-8. Long-Term Debt, Continued
+8. Long-Term Debt and SBITA, Continued

-Scheduled principal and interest repayments on long-term debt, including financed equipment payments, are as follows:
+Scheduled principal and interest repayments on long-term debt, including subscription IT arrangements, are as follows: